Axel Gustav Adlercreutz: Life

 In 1873, the issue of defense policy was solved by a compromise engineered by De Geer in his capacity as Chairman of the Parliament Defense Committee.
 Nevertheless, conflict arose the following year over a question concerning the organization of the Army, over which Adlercreutz to some surprise demanded a vote of confidence and lost.

 Upon his resignation he was appointed Governor of Malmöhus County.
 In that district, he was returned to the bicameral Parliament of 1877, after having been absent since the abolition of the Parliament of the Estates, wherein he had belonged to the Estate of the Nobility.
 After his resignation he became an outspoken critic of the policy of the De Geer Cabinet; among other issues he opposed the abolition of the duty of conveyance which the major part of farmers owed the King.
 He tabled motions on legislation against lotteries.

-Axel Adlercreutz was of a hot-tempered and courageous nature.
+Adlercreutz was of a hot-tempered and courageous nature.
 He never hesitated to give as good as he got on the floor of Parliament.
 Count Henning Hamilton, used to being treated with great deference, was nonplussed when Adlercreutz rebuked him for his gibes.
 When De Geer lamented the coarse tone of the debate, Adlercreutz replied that it was only the final powerless twitches of the defeated.
-With his undaunted spirit and naïvete, he also passed quite unscathed through Parliament despite all attempts to bring him down.
+With his undaunted spirit and naïveté, he also passed quite unscathed through Parliament despite all attempts to bring him down.
 He was small and brave as a weasel, Carl Wadenstierna, his colleague in Parliament, said of him.

-Axel Adlercreutz died on 20 May 1880 in Stockholm at the age of 59.
+Adlercreutz died on 20 May 1880 in Stockholm at the age of 59.

-This article is to a large extent a translation of the equivalent article in the Swedish-language Wikipedia.